 New York – Information Office - October 14

-This came in the State of Qatar's statement delivered by the Second Secretary at the Permanent Delegation of Qatar to the United Nations Ahmed bin Saif Al Kuwari before the Economic and Financial Committee (Second Committee) of the General Assembly at its 75th session on issues relating to groups of countries in special situations.
+This came in the State of Qatar's statement delivered by the Second Secretary at the Permanent Delegation of the State of Qatar to the United Nations Ahmed bin Saif Al Kuwari before the First Committee of the UN General Assembly at its 76th session on items related to nuclear weapons and other weapons of mass destruction (WMD).

 The State of Qatar's statement referred to the seminar held by the Qatar National Committee for the Prohibition of Weapons (NCPW) on the Chemical Weapons Convention (CWC) and the Chemical Safety and Security Management for Member States of the OPCW in the Asian Region in cooperation with the Organization for the Prohibition of Chemical Weapons (OPCW) through the Doha Regional Center for Training on Agreements Related to Weapons of Mass Destruction.